4 Ways to Bring Your Dream Kitchen to Life

 - Top-mount bowls have a “drop-in” rim that keeps the sink in place on the countertop.
 This makes installation simple, but creates a prime place for dirt and grime to accumulate.

 - Undermount sinks are trendy and look sleek, but can take double the time and work to be installed.

 This is where you chop, dice, measure and mix your ingredients.
 Your counters need to be durable and easy to clean – and help finish off your kitchen’s upgrade.
 The trending countertop choices are granite, quartz and stone.
 These materials are beautiful, easy to maintain and can last for years and years.

 If these options are not in your budget, consider engineered stone instead.
 It will give you a similar look for a cheaper price.
 For something more budget-friendly, you might want to go with ceramic tile.
 It’s durable, comes in almost any imaginable color and is a fraction of the price of stone.

 Another great option that is just as cheap is laminate.
 It’s easy to install and also comes in a large variety of patterns and colors.
 Lastly, consider going with solid wood.
 You can have it sanded and treated to give it an extra long life, and it will give your kitchen a warm, hearty finish.

-Longing for an upgrade and short on savings or cashflow?
+Longing for an upgrade and short on savings or cash flow?
 You can still have your dream kitchen.
-Call (415) 359.2977, click here, or stop by a local branch today to learn about our Personal Loans, Home Equity Loans and Home Equity Lines of Credit.
+Call (415) 359-2977, or stop by a local branch today to learn about our Personal Loans, Home Equity Loans, and Home Equity Lines of Credit.